 9. Luxury Lodges Glasshouse at Burn Coastal Retreat, Cornwall

 If you’re looking for a little designer luxury and you’re happy to compromise on woodland and wildlife on your doorstep, then a stay at the Glasshouse at Burn Coastal Retreat in Cornwall will offer you a little five-star hotel-style luxury combined with all the comforts of home.

 Set in 45 acres of the delightful Cornish countryside, just outside the beautiful seaside town of Bude, Burn is the ideal place to explore the magnificent northern coastlines of both Cornwall and Devon.

-The Glasshouse itself boasts stylish, modern furnishings and features floor to ceiling windows that flood the interior with natural light and offer stunning views of the surrounding countryside come rain or shine.
-There’s a spacious open plan living and dining area, fully equipped kitchen, and an outdoor private terrace complete with a hot tub and dining area.
+The Glasshouse itself boasts stylish, modern furnishings and features floor-to-ceiling windows that flood the interior with natural light and offer stunning views of the surrounding countryside come rain or shine.
+There’s a spacious open plan living and dining area, a fully equipped kitchen, and an outdoor private terrace complete with a hot tub and dining area.

 Sleeping up to six people across two floors, the Glasshouse has two twin bedrooms and a luxurious master bedroom.
 The master bedroom features a balcony as well as a beautifully appointed ensuite, complete with a fabulous freestanding bathtub.

 10. European Center Parcs